 Iona, Scotland: A Pilgrimage of Place

-Join us for a small group pilgrimage to Iona, a beautiful island in the Scottish Hebridean Isles with deep spiritual, Celtic and religious history.
+Join us for a group pilgrimage to Iona, a beautiful island in the Scottish Hebridean Isles with deep spiritual, Celtic and religious history.
 The Abbey of Iona has been in existence since 563 CE.
 It is one of Scotland’s most historic and sacred sites where the Book of Kells was written by monks at the start of the 9th century.
 Modern Iona continues the history of spirituality, creativity, and connection with the land; it is a lush green island surrounded by rocky and sandy beaches.
 Iona is accessible by ferry from the mainland, with more sheep in its population than people.
 Come experience the wilderness of this area of Scotland where the sun, wind and occasional rain bring a sense wonder and deep appreciation for the spiritual connection we have with land, sea, and sky.

 Upcoming Dates: